tkodev/lib-facetor/README.md

 # Facetor
-- 🔍 Facetor.js - NPM module to filter a list of objects by its fields.
+- 🔍 Facetor - NPM module to filter a list of objects by its fields.
 Useful for e-commerce style catalog pages.
 - Version 2.x.x has arrived! with some major breaking changes